Nader971/Oracle-SQL-Course/README.md

 •	ALL : SELECT employee_id, last_name, job_id, salary FROM employees WHERE salary < ALL (SELECT salary FROM employees WHERE job_id = 'IT_PROG') AND job_id <> 'IT_PROG';

-•	NULL VALUES : will always get 0 rows if we have null;
+•	NULL VALUES: will always get 0 rows if we have null;

 o	Example: SELECT emp.last_name FROM employees emp WHERE emp.employee_id NOT IN (SELECT mgr.manager_id FROM employees mgr);